OutSorcerer/pocket-automl-android-tutorial/README.md

-# Pocket AutoML: Android App Creation Tutorial
+# Pocket AutoML: Tutorial for Creating an Android App for Image Classification with Deep Learning

 ## Translations